 When lithium batteries are at different SOC, the size of their internal resistance also varies, especially the DC internal resistance directly affects the battery's power performance, reflecting the battery's performance in actual state: the DC internal resistance of lithium batteries increases with the increase of DOD of the battery.
 The internal resistance size is basically unchanged in the discharge range of 10% to 80%, and generally increases significantly at deeper discharge depths.

-Whether it is storage or cycling, the effect of temperature on the internal resistance of lithium batteries is consistent.
+Whether it is storage or cycling, the effect of temperature on the internal resistance of wholesale li-ion batteries is consistent.
 The higher the cycling temperature, the greater the rate of increase in internal resistance.
 Different cycling intervals also have different effects on the battery's internal resistance.
 Battery internal resistance increases faster as the charge and discharge depth increases, and the increase in internal resistance is proportional to the increase in charge and discharge depth.
 In addition to the effect of charge and discharge depth during cycling, the upper limit of the charging cutoff voltage also has an effect: a too low or too high upper limit voltage will increase the interface impedance of the electrode, and a too low upper limit voltage cannot form a good passivation film, while a too high voltage limit will cause the electrolyte to oxidize and decompose on the surface of the LiFePO4 electrode, forming a product with low conductivity.